ajhenley/gitbook/example_of_a_servlet.md

 With Tomcat v.
 7.0 and later you can use the @WebServlet annotation to map a servlet to a URL pattern.
 Simply code the URL pattern in parenthesis following the annotation, ```@WebServlet("/Hello")```.

 ####Decomposition of the URL
+Calling the servlet's URL from the browser will request the servlet.
+You can also call the servlet from a link or form on a web page.
 The URL is composed of the following parts:
 Protocol: http or https
 Domain: somedomain.com